MATH160 Mathematics 1

 There is no terms requirement for this paper.

 The 3-hour final exam consists of short and long-answer questions.
 The exam will be 1/2 algebra and 1/2 calculus.
-We are waiting to hear from the university (and the government) before fixing the form of the exam, but it looks likely that it will be conducted online.

 In the exam, you may use any calculator from List A (Scientific Calculators) of the University of Otago's approved calculators; these are Casio FX82, Casio FX100, Sharp EL531, Casio FX570 and Casio FX95.